Hitchnt/It3048c/README.md

 ## 3. Functional Requirements

-### Requirement 100.0: Get weather forcast and alerts for desired locations
+###  Get weather forcast and alerts for desired locations

 #### Scenario
 As a person who want or need to track the weather in different locations or their own.